Longhorn sculpin: Ecology

-Taxonomy
+Taxonomy and Evolution

 The longhorn sculpin was first formally described as Cottus 18-spinosus in 1814 by the American physician and naturalist Samuel L. Mitchill with its type locality given as New York.
 The ICZN required that the specific name be changed to octodecemspinosus.
-The specific name, octodecemspinosus, means “18 spined”, an allusion to the number of spines on the head (which is actually 20).
+The specific name, octodecemspinosus, means "18 spined", an allusion to the number of spines on the head (which is actually 20).